-- Premiums: The amount you pay monthly for a plan, whether or not you use services.
+Premiums: The amount you pay monthly for a plan, whether or not you use services.
 If you qualify for Extra Help, your premium may be reduced; see the plan description pages.
 In some cases, plans have a \$0 premium.

-Do not make your plan selection based only on the premium; research what your out-of-pocket costs may be when you use services. - Deductible: An annual set amount that you must pay for covered services before the plan begins paying.
+Do not make your plan selection based only on the premium; research what your out-of-pocket costs may be when you use services.

+- Deductible: An annual set amount that you must pay for covered services before the plan begins paying.
 Not all plans have deductibles.
-Some plans have separate deductibles for drug coverage and health care coverage. - Maximum out-of-pocket costs: After allowable cost-sharing amounts during the plan year reach this amount, the plan pays 100% for any additional allowable expenses.
+Some plans have separate deductibles for drug coverage and health care coverage. - Maximum out-of-pocket costs (MOOP): After allowable cost-sharing amounts during the plan year reach this amount, the plan pays 100% for any additional allowable expenses.

 Caution: Not all covered services may count toward the out-of-pocket maximum.
-Costs at the pharmacy for your RX needs do NOT count towards your maximum out of pocket.
-If you have a frequent need for a certain service, ask the plan if the co-pay would count toward the out-of-pocket maximum. - Co-payments: A fixed amount you pay for each service. - Co-insurance: A percentage of costs you pay for a service.
+Costs at the pharmacy for your RX needs do NOT count towards your maximum out of pocket of health care.
+If you have a frequent need for a certain service, ask the plan if the co-pay would count toward the out-of-pocket maximum.
+In 2025 there is a RXMOOP for covered drugs of \$2000 annually.

-About Additional Benefits

-Original Medicare does not cover routine dental, vision care, or hearing aids.
-Some Medicare Advantage plans are like Original Medicare and do not cover these benefits.
-Other MA plans choose to cover some care, such as exams or cleanings, up to a capped limit-sometimes for an additional cost.
-Contact the plan for any additional information including coverage and costs.
+- Co-payments: A fixed amount you pay for each service. - Co-insurance: A percentage of costs you pay for a service.